KevinyWu/kevinywu.github.io/_projects/duckiebot_arm.md

     </div>
 </div>

 I had the pleasure of designing and building a 4-DOF prototype arm module with [Duckietown](https://duckietown.com/), a company offering small autonomous vehicles ("Duckiebots") for education and research.
-The arm enables the Duckiebot to grasp objects and interact with its environment, leading to a wide range of new applications.
+The arm is fully programmable and seamlessly powered by the Duckiebot’s onboard computer and battery.
 With the arm module, the Duckiebot is among the world's smallest fully-programmable mobile manipulators.

 <div class="row">
     <div class="col">